What Does QAB Mean in Baseball – Is it Important?

 Quality At-Bats is a metric that measures how well a hitter performed during their plate appearance.

+It considers factors such as how hard the ball was hit, whether or not the player moved a runner, and even how many pitches the hitter forced the pitcher to throw.
 Let’s take a look at all of the many ways a player may get a high-quality at-bat in.

 11 Ways to Get a Good Quality At-Bat